NetBSD

 For the rest of this document, we assume that you have a VPS in PV (paravirtualized) mode.
 PV and HVM are the two virtualization types supported by Xen.
-While it is possible to install NetBSD on an HVM VPS, at the present time we strongly recommend installing NetBSD on a PV VPS for performance reasons.
-Installing under HVM with a netboot installer is not yet documented.
+While it is possible to install NetBSD on an HVM VPS, it will not perform adequately for regular use.

 Overall instructions